Duality and the topological filtration: Torsion in the first Chow group of quadrics

-Note that in \cite[Section~6]{Kar-minimal} the base field is assumed to be of characteristic not two, but this assumption could probably be dropped (since no Steenrod square is used there) --- this would provide another approach to the proof of Proposition~\ref{prop:torsion} for the special case \eqref{it:rost}.
+The base field has characteristic not two in \cite[Section~6]{Kar-minimal}, but this assumption could probably be dropped (since no Steenrod square is used there) --- this would provide another approach to the proof of Proposition~\ref{prop:torsion} for the special case \eqref{it:rost}.

 Using \eqref{Kxrho}, we see that the element $\xi$ of Proposition~\ref{prop:torsion} is the only torsion cycle in $\rho_*\CH(X)$ surviving in $\gr \K'_0(X)$.
 If $\mu$ is the quotient map killing the image modulo two of torsion cycles, then $\mu \circ \Squ(\xi \mod 2)\neq 0$ (this is the content of the proof of Proposition~\ref{prop:nonzero}).
 Therefore the Rost motive $(X,\rho)$ provides a non-trivial example where the operation $\Squ$ is sufficient to detect cycles vanishing in $\gr \K'_0$ among the torsion cycles.